rsingh88/F5-Virtual-Server-Indexing/README.md

 # VIP_Index
-Following code is generates vip index in tabular form with their specific config from F5 BigIP devices
+Following code generates vip index in tabular form with their specific config from F5 BigIP devices